chrissco28/BYOSAUtility/README.md

 2) The critical CDM elements are present within the manifest file
 3) The location of the files within the Azure Data Lake is valid
 4) If the regex pattern matches the files found within the Azure Data Lake
-5) For each entity that is found in the default manifest file, the utility will compare the entity manifest file and one data file (CSV is currently supported, parquet is coming).
+5) For each entity that is found in the default manifest file, the utility will compare the entity manifest file and one data file (CSV and Parquet).
 In this test the utility is comparing attribute counts, attribute names, and attribute data types.
 6) Two log files are generated in addition to the results grid.
 The files are saved in the same location the utility is executed.
 One file (.txt) provides detailed notes of the analysis and the second file (csv) provides the comparison of the attributes between the file and entity manifest.

 Instructions: